 Penetration testing, or pen testing, is a proactive cybersecurity technique used to identify and test potential vulnerabilities in a computing environment.

-It’s often performed either by in-house teams (if you have a large IT department), or third-party ethical hackers.
+It’s often performed either by in-house teams (if you have a large IT department), or third-party.
 These individuals attempt to evade security and gain entry into an infrastructure using the same methods as cybercriminals.

 Although they do their best to break into a system, they don’t actually cause any damage.
 Rather, they document where your security weaknesses exist, so you can properly address them.